CodeCabin/sola-support-tickets/readme.txt

 * Multiple support agents
 * Support tickets can be made private or public
 * Add popular tickets to your help desk page
+* Macros (add predefined responses to your support tickets)
 * Assign tickets to other support agents
 * Link your help desk to an email address and automatically create support tickets when emails are received
 * Themes for the front-end help desk page (coming soon)